TeamPiped/documentation/content/docs/api-documentation/index.md

-            "title": "", // The title of the channel's video "uploadedDate": "3 months ago", // The date the channel's video was uploaded "uploaderAvatar": "https://pipedproxy-bom.kavin.rocks/...", // The avatar of the channel of the channel's video "uploaderUrl": "/channel/...", // The URL of the channel of the channel's video "uploaderVerified": true, // Whether or not the channel is verified "url": "/watch?v=..." // The URL of the channel's video "views": 0, // The number of views the channel's video has
+            "title": "", // The title of the channel's video "uploadedDate": "3 months ago", // The date the channel's video was uploaded "uploaderAvatar": "https://pipedproxy-bom.kavin.rocks/...", // The avatar of the channel of the channel's video "uploaderUrl": "/channel/...", // The URL of the channel "uploaderVerified": true, // Whether or not the channel is verified "url": "/watch?v=..." // The URL of the channel's video "views": 0, // The number of views the channel's video has